 Advising is mandatory in the Capstone College of Nursing.
 Students are not permitted to register for courses until they have met with an advisor.
 Advising time slots fill very quickly and it is advised for students to call (205)348-6639 early in the semester to make an appointment.
 Those who do not see a professional advisor in the Office of Nursing Student Services will be required to see a faculty advisor during the mandatory advising period.
 Students are seen on a first come, first served basis during that time period.

-The mandatory advising dates for the fall 2017 semester are October
+The mandatory advising dates for the spring 2019 semester are February 25th-March 1st and March 4th-March 7th.

 Upper Division BSN Advising: